Frequently Asked Questions

 -

-In the end of the year, we hold the Annual Show — the culminating event of the academic year.
+At the end of the year, we hold the Annual Show — the culminating event of the academic year.
 Every student performs.
 Every level tier has its moment.
 Held in the school auditorium.

 Throughout the year, Laird Academy students may also perform at school community events — assemblies, talent shows, spring fairs, and other occasions depending on the school's calendar for that year.
 These appearances arise naturally from the program's presence on campus.